 Plants for Clay Soil

 This generalized list is a starting point for finding plants for your clay soil garden.
-While the plants listed prefer or tolerate clay conditions, it’s always good to amend the soil with compost on a routine basis to provide nutrients for the plants.
+While the plants listed prefer or tolerate clay conditions, it’s always helpful to learn about the nutritional status of your soil (get a soil test) and amend with compost as needed.
+There are more soil tips here.

 The growing zones and conditions listed are general.
 Each species or hybrid may have unique needs which you can find on the plant tag.